 The quality of a site’s customer service department can have a big impact on your overall online experience, and especially if you’re having an issue or need to return something.
 The good news is that all of the sites we’ve listed above have customer service teams that generally are speedy, helpful, knowledgeable, and friendly.
 We especially like the live chat features on Evo, REI, Backcountry, and The House that allow you to talk with a representative in real time for those moments when you don’t feel like calling or emailing.
 We’ve reached out more times than we can count for product specs and other information (by phone, via email, and by chat) and have had very few negative experiences to date.

-Sales tax is a bit of a nuanced subject and we won’t get too deep into the nitty gritty, but the main takeaway is that you will be charged sales tax for the vast majority of online purchases.
-The amount is based on the shipping address you provide, and recent legislation has made it so that there is less gray area and fewer discrepancies between states.
+Sales tax is a bit of a nuanced subject and we won’t get too deep into the nitty gritty, but the main takeaway is that you will be charged sales tax for the vast majority of online purchases (legislation passed a few years ago eliminated most of the gray area here).
+The amount is based on the shipping address you provide and will be included in the total during checkout.
 For more information on the subject, we’ve found this article from Big Commerce to be helpful and informative, including breaking down requirements by state.

 Back to the Top Snowboard Gear Sites Back to Our Ranking Criteria